AzySir/HomeLoanCalculator/README.md

 <h3>Implementation Requirements</h3>

-•	You will need to create a project in either JavaScript or Java with minimal dependencies
+<li>•	You will need to create a project in either JavaScript or Java with minimal dependencies</li>
-•	The project should use Cucumber (gherkin - BDD) with an open source test automation runtime of your choice (e.g. Rest Assured)
+<li>•	The project should use Cucumber (gherkin - BDD) with an open source test automation runtime of your choice (e.g. Rest Assured)</li>
-•	The tests should run through Command Line Interface in order to support CI/CD
+<li>•	The tests should run through Command Line Interface in order to support CI/CD</li>
-•	All tests should pass and produce new results every time they are run
+<li>•	All tests should pass and produce new results every time they are run</li>
-•	The solution should output results to JSON or XML and be able to generate HTML reports from the output file.
+<li>•	The solution should output results to JSON or XML and be able to generate HTML reports from the output file.</li>